tradle/multi-hyperbee/README.md

 - Multi-device support.
 One or more devices are personal cloud peers.
 - Later we will consider a shared DB for a team

-### Algorithm
-*This is a third interation of the design, previous is described and implemented in the release tagged v0.1.*

-In the prior design we had a primary hyperbee and sparse replicas of other peers' primary hyperbees.
-In the new design the full object is not replicated to the peers, only its diff (this design eliminated the ping-pong problem of the prior design as the store is not replicated).

-In this design we have 2 hyperbees into which we write, `store` and `diff`. `Store` contains a full set of fresh objects (and their older versions, as does any hypercore). `Diff` contains only the specially formatted  objects (our custom CRDT format) that represent modifications to local objects.
-Every peer replicates other peers' `diff` hyperbees (but not the `store`).
-Upon `diff` hyperbee getting an update() event, we apply the received diff object to the store using the algo below:

-For the CRDT algorithm to do its magic, we first rewind to the proper object version and then apply local diffs and a newly arrived remote diff:

-- remote diff refers to the version of the object that was nodified on remote peer
-- we find the same version of the object in store
-- we find all diffs that were applied locally since that version
-- we sort all local diffs and the remote diff by time, and apply them in that order
-- new version of the object is put() into store

-This algorithm ensures that all peers have the store in exactly the same state.

-### Extend support to Hyperdrive
-In this version we only add multi-writer to Hyperbee.
-But we can extend it to Trie and Drive.
-Here are our thoughts on how this might work.

-Previous version of the design did not have a `diff` feed and thus followed multi-hyperdrive's design more closely.
-Multi-hyperdrive does not apply updates to the primary, which we did even in the initial version of multi-hyperbee.
-Instead on each read it checks on the fly which file is fresher and returns that file (It checks in primary and in all the replicas from peers).
-It also supports on-the-fly merging of the directory listings, without changing any structures on disk.
-In this design we deviated even further as we needed to support CRDT merging.

-To implement CRDT for Hyperdrive files, we might need to change multi-hyperdrive's design to use the `diff` feed:

-- CRDT diff must apply to the local (primary) hyperdrive.
-Multi-hyperdrive does not do that, keeping all changed files in the replica.
-- file diff in CRDT format is 3x the size of the changed data, so might warrant a second `diff` feed, to avoid slowing down DB replication.
-Hyperdrive uses 2 structures, hypertrie for directory and file metadata and hypercore for data.
-So changes in hypertrie can be propagated via `diff` and.

-## Cost and future optimizations
-**Read performance**: equals normal hyperbee performance **Write performance**: quite expensive:
-- Diff coming from replica is written to disk
-- Union range query across all diff replicas and primary diff to find diffs since a particualr HLC time
-- Reed matching version of the object in store
-- Merge in memory and Write new version to store

-## Failure modes discussion

-- update() event on replica occured and computer died before we applied it to store.
-Will it arrive again?
-- HLC clock needs to be restored on restart

 ## Usage
 ``` js
 const MultiHyperbee = require('multi-hyperbee')